Biomerica (NASDAQ:BMRA) Issues Quarterly Earnings Results

-Biomerica (NASDAQ:BMRA) posted its quarterly earnings results on Tuesday.
-The company reported ($0.15) earnings per share for the quarter, missing the consensus estimate of ($0.08) by ($0.07), Fidelity Earnings reports.
-Biomerica had a negative return on equity of 42.18% and a negative net margin of 69.82%.
+Biomerica (NASDAQ:BMRA) announced its quarterly earnings results on Tuesday.
+The company reported ($0.15) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.08) by ($0.07), Fidelity Earnings reports.
+Biomerica had a negative net margin of 69.82% and a negative return on equity of 42.18%.

-Separately, B. Riley lowered their price target on shares of Biomerica from $11.00 to $10.00 and set a “buy” rating for the company in a research note on Tuesday, January 12th.
+Separately, B. Riley lowered their price target on Biomerica from $11.00 to $10.00 and set a “buy” rating on the stock in a report on Tuesday, January 12th.

 Biomerica, Inc engages in the development, manufacture, and marketing of medical diagnostic products designed for the early detection and monitoring of chronic diseases and medical conditions.
 The firm focuses on gastrointestinal diseases, food intolerances, diabetes, and certain esoteric tests.
 It operates through the following geographical segments: Europe, United States, Asia, South America, Middle East, and Other Foreign.